stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/pdfsaveoptions/get_interpolateimages/_index.md

 ---
+title: Aspose::Words::Saving::PdfSaveOptions::get_InterpolateImages method
-title: get_InterpolateImages
+linktitle: get_InterpolateImages
 second_title: Aspose.Words for C++ API Reference
-description: A flag indicating whether image interpolation shall be performed by a conforming reader.
-When false is specified, the flag is not written to the output document and the default behaviour of reader is used instead.
+description: Aspose::Words::Saving::PdfSaveOptions::get_InterpolateImages method.
+A flag indicating whether image interpolation shall be performed by a conforming reader.
+When false is specified, the flag is not written to the output document and the default behaviour of reader is used instead in C++.
 type: docs
 weight: 248
 url: /cpp/aspose.words.saving/pdfsaveoptions/get_interpolateimages/